madfish-solutions/quipuswap-core-v2/test/test.md

    - ✅ should divest FA1.2/FA1.2 liquidity;
    - ✅ should divest FA2/FA2 liquidity;
    - ✅ should divest FA1.2/FA2 liquidity;
-   - ✅ should transfer FA1.2 tokens and divest TEZ tokens from TEZ store contract in time of FA1.2/TEZ liquidity divestment;
+   - ✅ should transfer FA1.2 tokens and pour out TEZ tokens from bucket contract in time of FA1.2/TEZ liquidity divestment;
-   - ✅ should transfer FA2 tokens and divest TEZ tokens from TEZ store contract in time of FA2/TEZ liquidity divestment;
+   - ✅ should transfer FA2 tokens and pour out TEZ tokens from bucket contract in time of FA2/TEZ liquidity divestment;
    - ✅ should transfer FA1.2 tokens in time of FA1.2/FA1.2 liquidity divestment;
    - ✅ should transfer FA2 tokens in time of FA2/FA2 liquidity divestment;
    - ✅ should transfer FA1.2 tokens and FA2 tokens in time of FA1.2/FA2 liquidity divestment;
-   - ✅ should vote for the baker on TEZ store contract in time of FA1.2/TEZ liquidity divestment;
+   - ✅ should vote for the baker on bucket contract in time of FA1.2/TEZ liquidity divestment;
-   - ✅ should vote for the baker on TEZ store contract in time of FA2/TEZ liquidity divestment.
+   - ✅ should vote for the baker on bucket contract in time of FA2/TEZ liquidity divestment.

 4. `flash_swap`: